 This is a fine example of the era.
 The designs were ever changing and improving year after year.
 Some mobile homes even had 2 stories.
 I personally would love to have one of these.
 They are awesome!

 These pictures are just 2 of the many, many different designs you could choose.
 They were made with every attention to detail, from a lazy susan to an apartment sized gas range.
 You could choose your color schemes, layout and appliances.
 From the single wide evolved the double wide and now today there’s even triple wide homes.

-In 1976 the US Congress passed the National Mobile Home Construction and Safety Act (42 U.S.C.).
-This was necessary to hold the industry to a high standard and to insure that everything they put in the mobile home was safe.
+In 1976, the US Congress passed the National Mobile Home Construction and Safety Act (42 U.S.C.).
+This was necessary to hold the industry to a high standard and to ensure that everything they put in the mobile home was safe.
 In 1980 Congress, due to pressure from the industry itself, changed the name mobile home to manufactured housing on the bill.
 I guess they wanted to update the image of the industry, and “manufactured home” evokes a higher class of product.
 There is very little difference in the two though.
-One is made without regard to the site the home will eventually sit on and is completly built in a factory and the other takes the site into consideration, waiting till it gets there to put the home together.
+One is made without regard to the site the home will eventually sit on and is completely built in a factory and the other takes the site into consideration, waiting till it gets there to put the home together.

 To know the history of something is to understand it better.
 Now that we have glimpsed thru mobile homes history I hope you can be proud of it.
 Mobile Homes evolved from necessity.
 Man has always adapted his surroundings to him and the mobile home is a prime example.